How it’s works? Pump system of Old cars carburetor.

 So let’s look and see what enables the carburetor to provide a proper air/fuel mixture when the throttle plate is suddenly opened and you get the required surge of cower.

-This is accomplished by discharging extra fuel into the venturi air stream whenever the throttle valve is opened quickly.
+This is accomplished by discharging extra fuel into the venture air stream whenever the throttle valve is opened quickly.

 The pump system utilizes a pump plunger that is linked to the throttle lever by mechanical linkage.
 Any opening of the throttle valve causes the pump plunger to move downwards in the pump well.